Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 What is the GHG Protocol?

-What is ISO 14064-1?
+What is the ISO 14064-1 standard?

 Key differences between the GHG Protocol and ISO 14064-1

-Which standard is right for you: GHG Protocol or ISO 14064-1?
+Which standard suits you best, GHG Protocol or ISO 14064-1?

-• If you seek global recognition and alignment with major international sustainability frameworks, the GHG Protocol is the best choice.
-It is closely tied to initiatives like the Carbon Disclosure Project (CDP), the Global Reporting Initiative (GRI), and the Science Based Targets initiative (SBTi).
+The answer depends on the organisation's main objective.
+If you are after global recognition and alignment with the major international frameworks, the GHG Protocol is the best foundation.
+It is closely tied to initiatives such as the Carbon Disclosure Project (CDP), the GRI Standards and science-based targets (SBTi), which all take the GHG Protocol as their methodological reference.

-FAQs about the GHG Protocol and ISO 14064-1
+Frequently asked questions about the GHG Protocol and ISO 14064-1

-Does the MITECO Registry accept both standards?
+Does the MITECO registry accept both standards?

 Which of the two standards is more expensive to apply?